arackaf/mongo-graphql-starter/README.md

 isn't yet used for these types).
 If the type is backed by a Mongo collection, then the schema file will also contain queries, mutations, and filters;
 and a resolver file will also be created defining the queries and mutations.

-## What's next

-* Expand existing relationships to allow more options and relationship types